 1. Students enrolled in CRJ 331 – Strategies in Corrections Administration – a civic engagement course, complete 20 service hours outside of our classroom by serving as teaching assistants for PPP.
 Students work directly with the women at the jail, they received specialized training in both AAT and in working effectively in the corrections setting, and they visit with the Lifer’s Group at The East Jersey State Prison to learn about the experiences of inacrecerated men.
 This program has proved to be transformative for our students and provides excellent work experience.
 Interested students should email Dr. Collica-Cox at firstname.lastname@example.org from the Criminal Justice Department if they want to register for this course, which is held during the fall semester in Pleasantville and during the spring semester in NYC.
 You may also obtain more information by speaking with Pace University’s Center for Community Action and Research (CCAR).

-2. For students who have a larger interest in our jail-based services, please email Dr. Collica-Cox to reserve your spot in CRJ 242 – Crime and Public Policy, which is an “Inside-Out” type class.
+2. For students who have a larger interest in our jail-based services, please email Dr. Collica-Cox to reserve your spot in CRJ 242 – Crime and Public Policy, which is an “Inside-Out” class.
 It is the only such class offered at Pace University and there are limited spots for this course.
-Each spring semester, students will take this class at the Westchester Jail with incarcerated men and women.
+This course is affiliated with the International Inside-Out Prison Exchange Program through Temple University.
+Inside-Out was an idea that originated between a lifer, Paul Perry, and Lori Pompa from Temple University, implementing their first session in 1997.
+Inside-Out” classes, which allow college students to take a credited course alongside the incarcerated in a correctional setting, is a great way to provide a missed opportunity for purposeful intervention for Inside students, while providing a unique experiential learning opportunity for outside students.
+Inside students receive three free college credits.
+Each spring semester, undergraduate students will take this class at the Westchester Jail with incarcerated men and women.
 Together, we will discuss the causes of crime and examine criminal justice policy.
 Students from both campuses are welcome and free transportation is provided from the Pleasantville Campus to the Jail and from the jail back to campus, in addition to the Metro-North train station.
 Our goal is to integrate future classes with AAT to enhance college learning for both our inside and outside students at the jail.
 Please join us for this unique opportunity.

 If you are interested in donating to PPP, please contact Kim Turner, The Director of Development, in Pace’s Development Office at email@example.com or 914-773-3112.